aws-samples/aws-iot-analytics-workshop/README.md

 ## Step 1c: Analyse the data

-In this section, you will learn how to use IoT Analytics to extract insights from your data set using SQL.
+In this section, you will learn how to use IoT Analytics to extract insights from your data set using SQL over a specified time period.

 ![alt text](https://github.com/aws-samples/aws-iot-analytics-workshop/blob/master/images/arch.png "Architecture")